Skip to Main Content

 In addition, HACC has been a leading provider and/or facilitator of housing redevelopment and rehabilitation in Clayton County, with experience in the administration of federal and local programs that are designed to address potential urban blight, neighborhood deterioration, substandard housing construction, all while enhancing the overall quality of life and economic development in Clayton County and the metro Atlanta region.

-In addition, HACC programs include locally funded rehabilitation of multi-family and single-family residences, with program income provided by Authority revenues garnered from bond fees paid by developers and income from Premier Garden Apartment Homes in College Park, which is owned and operated by HACC through its Facilities Holding Company.
+In addition, HACC programs include locally funded rehabilitation of multi-family and single-family residences, with program income provided by HACC revenues garnered from bond fees paid by developers and income from Premier Garden Apartment Homes in College Park, which is owned and operated by HACC through its Facilities Holding Company.
 The Authority's primary home rehab efforts are facilitated through Housing Urgency Grants (HUG), which provide grants to local, qualified homeowners to rehabilitate their residences when they are in need of emergency repairs, are not up to code, and/or may threaten the health and welfare of inhabitants.

 Who We Are